globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 # Engineering Rules

-One file at a time.
+- One file at a time.

-Complete fresh-install file replacements only.
+- Complete fresh-install file replacements only.
+- Always read the current version of a file before modifying it.
+- Preserve existing working functionality unless the current sprint explicitly requires a change.

-Deploy.
+- Deploy.

-Test.
+- Test.

-Verify.
+- Verify.

-Lock.
+- Lock.

-Move forward.
+- Move forward.

-Never break a working feature.
+- Never break a working feature.

-Evidence before assumptions.
+- Evidence before assumptions.

-Version 1 before Version 2.
+- Version 1 before Version 2.

-Do not introduce new features before the current sprint objective has been completed.
+- Do not introduce new features before the current sprint objective has been completed.

 ---